peteroupc/html3dutil/doc/H3DU.Scene3D.md

 <a name='H3DU.Scene3D_loadAndMapTexture'></a>
 ### H3DU.Scene3D#loadAndMapTexture(texture)

-<b>Deprecated: Use the H3DU.TextureLoader method loadAndMapTexturesAll
+**Deprecated: Use the H3DU.TextureLoader method loadAndMapTexturesAll instead.**
-instead.</b>

 Loads a texture from an image URL and uploads it to a texture buffer object.